klange/toaruos/docs/thirdparty.md

 ## Additional Licenses ##

 ToAruOS contains a number of third-party packages under various licenses.
 Those which are included within this repository are listed below.
-Some packages are retrieved from their respective sources - licenses for these packages are not included here.
+Some packages are retrieved from their respective sources - licenses for these packages are not included here, but should be available from the respective directories in `toolchain/tarballs/`.

 * The CPU detection code provided in `userspace/cpudet.c` carries the following copyright notice, and has been made available by its author for use in other projects: